 Premises Use Restaurants The sale of food and drink for consumption on the premises with full waiter service and/or full food menu throughout the trading period, and which typically has only incidental background music.
 Alcohol sales are not predominant over other activities.
-It may occasionally include the provision of other licensable activities such as recorded or amplified music and limited facilities for the provision of dancing Public houses, wine bars or other drinking establishments Primarily for the sale of alcohol and food for consumption on the premises, and which may include the provision of other licensable activities.
-Will include a "drinking up period" between the last sale of alcohol and the closing time of the premises Café-bars The sale of food and or light refreshments, and where alcohol sales are not a predominant feature of the premises Hotel bars The sale of alcohol and/or food, either to hotel residents or to non-residents Night-clubs (including lap- dancing clubs) Primarily for the provision of licensable activities at night (typically including music and dancing), where alcohol sales are a strong feature Off-licences The sale of alcohol for consumption away from the premises.
-Examples Include typical off-licence operators such as convenience stores or supermarkets Remote alcohol retailer The sale of alcohol for consumption off the premises where orders are accepted remotely.
-No public are allowed access to the premises Pavement licences The sale of alcohol and/or food on the highway outside of other premises licensed for such activities Qualifying clubs Qualify for a club premises certificate under the Licensing Act 2003 Take-aways The provision of late night refreshment (hot food and drink) between 11 pm and 5 am for consumption away from the premises Other entertainment venues The sale of alcohol and provision of late night refreshment (hot food and drink) is either absent or ancillary to the main use of the premises which will be for entertainment purposes or activities designed to entertain.
-Examples include escape rooms, cinemas or mini-golf operators
+It may occasionally include the provision of other licensable activities such as recorded or amplified music and limited facilities for the provision of dancing.
+Public houses, wine bars or other drinking establishments Primarily for the sale of alcohol and food for consumption on the premises, and which may include the provision of other licensable activities.
+Will include a "drinking up period" between the last sale of alcohol and the closing time of the premises.
+Café-bars The sale of food and or light refreshments, and where alcohol sales are not a predominant feature of the premises Hotel bars The sale of alcohol and/or food, either to hotel residents or to non-residents Night-clubs Primarily for the provision of licensable activities at night (typically including music and dancing), where alcohol sales are a strong feature Off-licences The sale of alcohol for consumption away from the premises Pavement licences The sale of alcohol and/or food on the highway outside of other premises licensed for such activities Qualifying clubs Qualify for a club premises certificate under the Licensing Act 2003 Take-aways The provision of late night refreshment (hot food and drink) between 11 pm and 5 am for consumption away from the premises Other entertainment venues The sale of alcohol and provision of late night refreshment (hot food and drink) is either absent or only ancillary to other licensable activities